pnon10s/TapCaps/README.md

 - **CharacterPalette.txt** — Your list of characters and emojis
 - **PalettePickerHelp.txt** — Full details.
 The Picker opens this help file.

+Windows may show a SmartScreen warning because this is a small unsigned indie utility.
+Click “More info” → “Run anyway” to launch Palette Picker.

 ---

 ## License